gasparka/thesis/docs/pyha.rst

 Conclusions
 ~~~~~~~~~~~

-This chapter has demonstrated that many of the software world constructs can be mapped to the hardware.
-In addition,
+This chapter has demonstrated that many of the software world constructs can be mapped to the hardware and
 the outputs of the software and hardware simulations are equal.
 Some limitations exsist,
 for example the ``for`` loop must be unrollable in order to use in hardware.